erik-adelbert/aoc/2022/README.md

 Last but not least the internal memory size is fixed, the solution also has `O(1)` `space` `complexity`:
 *It is one of the best to solve the task at hand*.

+`<EDIT>` I have an [ongoing discussion](https://www.reddit.com/r/adventofcode/comments/zdw0u6/comment/iz6e67e/?utm_source=share&utm_medium=web2x&context=3) about the space complexity that I may have not gotten right on this... more to come!